ethereum/EIPs/EIPS/eip-remove_blake2f_precompile.md

 ## Security Considerations

-All `CALL`, `DELEGATECALL`, and `STATICCALL` invocations, starting with the hard fork block number that introduces this consensus change, by any smart contract code to the `blake2f` precompile address `0x09` will revert with return data `0x`.
+All `CALL`, `CALLCODE`, `DELEGATECALL`, and `STATICCALL` invocations, starting with the hard fork block number that introduces this consensus change, by any smart contract code to the `blake2f` precompile address `0x09` will revert with return data `0x`.

 ## Copyright